-- A. Horseplay and/or practical jokes of any kind will not be tolerated. - B. Smoking or using e-cigarettes ("vaping") is prohibited in all City buildings and vehicles.
+A. Horseplay and/or practical jokes of any kind will not be tolerated.

+- B. Smoking or using e-cigarettes ("vaping") is prohibited in all City buildings and vehicles.
 Smoking is forbidden when refueling equipment and when working with flammable or combustible chemicals. - C. All power machines, tools and equipment shall be properly shut down when unattended or not in use.
 Prior to servicing, adjusting and/or repairing any machine or equipment, employees shall follow the proper lockout/tagout procedures.
 Never attempt to work on a machine or piece of equipment while it is energized or operating.
 Properly secure or do not leave any unattended power tools and equipment where the public may be present.
 Report to your supervisor immediately if tools, vehicles, equipment or machinery you are required to operate is not working properly.
-Employees will be held accountable for damage to tools, equipment, vehicles, etc, that results from misuse, negligent operation, intentional damage, abuse, failing to report problems, etc. - D. Standards for wearing apparel and jewelry shall be consistent with City policies and the requirements of the job.
-Loose or torn clothing, long unrestrained hair, rings, or pendant jewelry shall not be worn near moving machinery or equipment. - E. Disposal of trash and recyclables shall be disposed promptly and in the appropriate container. - F. When working in the street right of way or construction zones, employees shall wear high visibility retroreflective clothing as required by the Wisconsin Department of Safety and Professional Services (DSPS) and the Department of Transportation (DOT) and use the warning lights mounted on vehicles or equipment. - G. All individuals who operate vehicles or equipment on a public roadway shall possess a valid Wisconsin driver's license and any endorsement or certification that may be required for certain types of vehicles or classifications of employment.
-This license must be carried on your person at all times when working.
+Employees will be held accountable for damage to tools, equipment, vehicles, etc., that results from misuse, negligent operation, intentional damage, abuse, failing to report problems, etc. - D. Standards for wearing apparel and jewelry shall be consistent with City policies and the requirements of the job.
+Loose or torn clothing, long unrestrained hair, rings, watches, dangling earrings, or pendant jewelry shall not be worn near moving machinery or equipment. - E. Disposal of Trash and recyclables shall be disposed of promptly and in the appropriate container. - F. When working either in the street right of way or in construction zones, employees shall wear high visibility retroreflective clothing as required by the Wisconsin Department of Safety and Professional Services (DSPS) and the Department of Transportation (DOT) and use the warning lights (flashing strobe, revolving beacon, etc.) mounted on vehicles or equipment.
+See section IV(Y) of this policy for more information regarding additional work zone protection requirements. - G. All individuals who operate vehicles or equipment on a public roadway shall possess a valid Wisconsin driver's license and any endorsement or certification that may be required for certain types of vehicles or classifications of employment.
+This These licenses, endorsements and certifications must be carried on your person at all times when working.
 In the event an employee's driving privileges are suspended or revoked, the employee shall immediately inform the employee's supervisor.
 Such employees are prohibited from using any vehicle or equipment until such time as their license is restored.
 "Immediately" shall be interpreted to mean not later than the beginning of the next workday. - H. The public shall be kept away from all work areas that could expose them to a hazard. - I. Coast Guard approved flotation devices shall be worn at all times while working over water when fall protection is not in place or when operating any type of watercraft.
 Whenever an emergency is involved, all personnel working within 50 feet of the water edge shall wear a USCG approved protective floating device when feasible or if required by department policy.